rohish-zade/SQL/sql_tips_and_tricks/How _many_records_will_be_return_by_each _join.md

 ### RIGHT JOIN
 - Returns all rows from Table B and matching rows from Table A.
 - If there is no match in Table A, NULL is returned for Table A columns.
+- `NULL` values in Table B are included because they are part of Table B
 - ```sql
   select *
   from A